-- To have the Investigation Process resolved by a preponderance of the evidence standard (whether it is more likely than not that the University’s Sexual Misconduct Policy was violated).
+- To have the Investigation Process resolved by a preponderance of the evidence standard (whether it is more likely than not that the University’s Sexual Harassment Policy was violated).

 - To receive notice of the outcome of the Investigation in writing (including the rationale for the outcome).

 - To receive notice of the discipline imposed by the outcome (including the rationale for any disciplinary sanction).

 - To have the process and timeline for requesting an appeal of the outcome and/or disciplinary sanctions explained.